dfeng/notes/text-recognition.md

 ### Upper/Lower Case

-There are fonts out there where lower and upper-case only differ by size/scale (technically if we knew line-height then we could differentiate, but we rarely do).
+There are fonts/characters out there where lower and upper-case only differ by size/scale (technically if we knew line-height then we could differentiate, but we rarely do).
 Interestingly, this means we should be:

  - globally scale-invariant (font-size invariant)
  - locally scale-sensitive (upper/lower-case)